 - So to call the Dublin number (01)12345678 from a phone in Chicago, you would dial 011 353 1 12345678.

 Recent local changes to AirBnB

 As of July 1, 2019 new rules will go into effect regarding AirBnB rentals.
 According to the online newspaper IrishCentral.com

 . . . anyone renting a property on Airbnb will have to register with their local authority and provide details of the property and the number of days it is being rented.
 An annual cap of 90 days rental will be imposed and homeowners will only be allowed to rent out their homes for 14 days or fewer at a time.

 “Airbnb gets its wings clipped in Ireland” IrishCentral.com (January 10, 2019)

-The immediate impact on AirBnB rental options is not clear.
-In the long-term, though, it will likely reduce the overall supply, especially in the larger cities.
-And as a result, nightly rates will likely go up as competition decreases.
+The immediate impact this will have on AirBnB rental options is not clear.
+In the long run, though, it seems likely it will reduce the overall supply of short-term apartments for rent, especially in the larger cities.
+And as a result, nightly rates could go up as competition decreases.

 If you liked this content, check out our other A Tourist Guide to Ireland posts: